MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-retail-footfall-detection.md

 3. At the top of the window, select **Add tile**.
 Then select **Custom Streaming Data** and **Next**.
 Choose the **footfall-dataset** under **Your Datasets**.
 Select **Card** from the **Visualization type** dropdown, and add **age** to **Fields**.
 Select **Next** to enter a name for the tile, and then select **Apply** to create the tile.

-4. You can add more fields and cards as desired.
+4. You can add additional fields and cards as desired.

 ## Test Your Solution